urbanairship/ios-library/README.rst

 Before getting started you must perform the steps outlined above.

-In addition you'll need to include *UAirship.h* in your source files.
+In addition you'll need to include *UAirship.h* and *UAPush.h* in your source files.

 The AirshipConfig File
 ######################